How to Write and Submit a Hotel RFP

-Reminder: You can bypass all of this work by partnering with a lodging management service like Hotel Engine.
+Reminder: You can bypass all of this work by partnering with Hotel Engine.
 Learn how our group booking service can save you time (and money!) today.

-When looking over proposals, you’ll want to go over them with a fine eye for details.
-Make sure that the bid meets your company’s requirements, needs, and budget.
+It’s important to review their proposals carefully.
+Make sure that the bid meets your company’s requirements, travelers’ needs, and trip/event budget.

 Negotiation is common with hotel RFPs.
 While negotiating, you’ll go back and forth with the booking agent as you try to work out a compromise.